forcedotcom/salesforcedx-vscode/contributing/publishing.md

    5. Click the `Approve` button.
 See ![Approval View](../imgs/contributing-approval-button.png) for an example.
    6. Check that `main` is merged back into `develop` by the publish job and that the [branches have no differences](https://github.com/forcedotcom/salesforcedx-vscode/compare/main...develop?expand=1).

+## Post-Pushing the .vsix
+1. Update the Salesforce Extension Pack to the version you just published.
+Either go to Exensions, select Salesforce Extension pack, and update, or go to https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode, download the version you published, and install.
+2. Restart Visual Studio Code, and test & validate the application.
+3. Once validated, post an announcement in #platform-dev-tools

 ---

 # Manual Publish